SarShaheen/Evolution-Of-Air-Jordan/README.md

 I will ensure this project is responsive and functional on all screen sizes by using devtools toolbar.

-I will confirm that all text throughout the site is easily visable and the links are accessible to users.
+I will confirm that the all text throughout the site is visable and the links are accessible to users.

 I will make sure that the sign up form will only submit once vaild details are entered.